Skip to main content

 • Aboriginal and Torres Strait Islander people aged 6 months and over.

-If you do not qualify for a government-funded vaccine, you can still receive your flu shot at Warrandyte Road Clinic.
+If you do not qualify for a government-funded vaccine, you can still receive your flu shot at Warrandyte Road Clinic for a fee of $20.

-• Consultation: If you are attending a dedicated “Flu Clinic” session solely for the vaccine, the consultation is typically bulk-billed for Medicare cardholders.
+If you are attending a dedicated “Flu Vaccine” session solely for the vaccine, the consultation is typically bulk-billed.

 When to get vaccinated